-Allegra Itsoga – Director
+Allegra Itsoga – Executive Director

-Allegra joined the staff of Le Korsa as the Director in 2013.
-She is based in our US office where she manages fundraising and programs.
+Allegra joined the staff of Le Korsa as Executive Director in 2013.
+She is based in our US office where she manages fundraising and oversees all programs.
 Allegra is in daily contact with the staff in Senegal to help ensure that their needs are being met and progress is being made.
 She has a passion for social justice and working hands-on in underserved communities.
 She had previously spent three years living and working abroad in West Africa.

 Moussa Sene – General Manager of Thread